prjemian/hklpy2/docs/source/api/backends/base.rst

 ..
 TODO:
     - Describe the responsibilities of a |solver|.
-    - Define the terms expected.
-Index as appropo.
-Such as :index:`!mode`
+    - Define the terms expected (add to glossary.).
     - Note that solvers provide different features: additions and not availables

 .. automodule:: hklpy2.backends.base